Helix Midnight Mattress Queen · โ˜… 4.5 Top Pick Side Sleepers Check price on Amazon →

 Helix uses a softer comfort layer (Memory Plus foam at a softer density than the Helix Dawn) over a coil base with a wire gauge tuned for the average side-sleeper weight range.
 The combination produces deeper compression at the shoulder and hip (where side sleepers create pressure points) while maintaining lumbar support.
 Side sleepers feel the contouring at the pressure points rather than at the lumbar zone, which is the opposite of what stomach sleepers want.

 DreamCloud is the generalist hybrid; Helix Midnight is the side-sleeper specialist.
 DreamCloud has 365-night trial vs Helix's 100; lifetime warranty vs Helix's 10 years; firmer feel at 6.5/10 vs Helix's 5-6/10.
 For side sleepers specifically, Helix's tuning is genuinely advantageous.
 For combination sleepers or back sleepers, DreamCloud is the better fit.
-DreamCloud is $100 more.
+DreamCloud the price more.

 Helix sells six models: Helix Sunset (soft, plush), Helix Moonlight (soft, all sleepers), Helix Midnight (medium, side sleepers, this review), Helix Twilight (medium-firm, back sleepers), Helix Dusk (medium-firm, all sleepers), and Helix Dawn (firm, stomach sleepers).
 The lineup is built around sleeper position and firmness preference, with each model engineered specifically for its target profile rather than tuning a single product to compromise across positions.